Tai Chi as a Martial Art.

 It is also however, one of the ultimate martial arts and any contact with high level teachers will make this clear very quickly.

-Chen Tai Chi display the martial applications externally.
+Chen Tai Chi displays the martial applications very clearly.
 As well as the slow energy collecting movements, there are also fast releases of internal energy, Fah Jing.
-Dramatic explosive releases of power requiring the practitioner to be totally relaxed in their body and to have conscious control of their internal energy.
+The dramatic explosive releases of power require the practitioner to be totally relaxed in their body and to have conscious control of their internal energy.

 Energy moves down from the dan tian to one of the feet, then back up to the body to the waist, and out by the hand, elbow, shoulder or other foot whichever is transferring the power.

-Yang and its derivaive forms of Tai Chi may appear not to be martial, but this isn't true, its simply that they evolved to work in a soft way externally, and powerful way internally.
+Yang and its derivative forms of Tai Chi may appear not to be martial, but this isn't true, it's simply that they evolved to work in a soft way externally, and powerful way internally.
 The original Yang forms created by Yang Lu Chan also contained Fah Jing and this is practiced in the Yang Tai Chi of Malaysia.

-Yang Chen Fu also practiced Fah Jing hand and foot movements most of his life and only later on softened them, so that the energy release is practiced subtely rather than physically.
-For the highest level of practitioner it will still be there and physical contact with the opponent may not be required.
+Yang Chen Fu also practised Fah Jing hand and foot movements most of his life and only later on softened them, so that the energy release is practiced subtely rather than physically.
+For the highest level of practitioner it will still be there.

-Chen Tai Chi also contains the full range of wrestling skills, locks, grasps, throws etc. derived from Kung Fu
+Tai Chi also contains the full range of wrestling skills, locks, grasps, throws etc. derived from Kung Fu.

 The older martial Yang Tai Chi contained aspects of the martial use of acupuncture points, blocking the Qi of the opponent - all very dangerous.